surge-synthesizer/surge/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve
+title: ''
+labels: ''
+assignees: ''

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

+**Please let us know your surge version**
+This information is all in the menu/about screen

+* Surge Version:
+* Plugin type (VST2, 3 or AU)
+* Bits (32/64)

 **To Reproduce**
 Steps to reproduce the behavior: